ajhutchins/ajhutchins.github.io/README.md

   <ins>Biography</ins>
 </h1>
 <h3 align="center">
 I am a Beverly, Massachusetts-based Software Engineer who enjoys running, music, golfing, and Ultimate (frisbee).
-A naturally creative and curious person, I have always been interested in finding ways to help and impacting others in a positive way.
-It is because of this that I began my career as an Educator, which allowed me to make a difference on a daily basis.
-As I looked for opportunities to make bigger impacts, I became a Manager who first focused on improving a residential facility for adults with severe special needs at Bridgewell Inc. and then helped manage the team and reshape the customer's experience of a multi-million dollar financial practice for Northwestern Mutual.
+A naturally creative and curious person, I have always been interested in finding ways to help and impact others in a positive way.
+It is because of this that I began my career as an educator, which allowed me to make a difference on a daily basis.
+As I looked for opportunities to make bigger impacts, I became a manager who first focused on improving a residential facility for adults with severe special needs at Bridgewell Inc. and then helped manage the team and reshape the customer's experience of a multi-million dollar financial practice for Northwestern Mutual.
 Now, as a Software Engineer, I am excited for the endless opportunities to help make lasting positive impacts on many people's lives.
 </h3>
 <br />
 <h1 align="center" >